Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 Frequent extrasystole

-For the treatment of frequent ventricular premature beats are used:
+For the treatment of frequent ventricular extrasystole, the following is used:

-It is possible to reduce the risk of complications with ventricular extrasystole in patients with heart disease with medications that affect:
+It is possible to reduce the risk of complications during ventricular extrasystole in patients with heart disease with medications that affect:

 • blood pressure – Prestarium, Enalapril;